davecoll3/magic-8-ball/README.md

 ### Color Scheme

 * Black and white colours were used on the Eight Ball as is traditional.
 White, black and grey text was used across the site to provide good contrast; adhering to the WCAG 2.1 contrast guidelines.
 Magenta, cyan, and white were used to help blend the Eight Ball into the background image.
-In keeping with this theme, various shades of purple were used on the "Shake!" button and on the back area of the Eight Ball itself to provide some shading and make it seem less two dimensional.
+In keeping with this theme, various shades of purple were used on the "Shake!" button and on the black area of the Eight Ball itself to provide some shading and make it seem less two dimensional.

 ### Fonts

 * The Google font of Nunito was chosen as it is a well balanced typeface with a slightly rounded edge which fits in with the overall look of the site, providing good definition without detracting from the imagery.
+The Google font of Orbitron was chosen for the copyright text, in the footer, in order to differentiate the brand name (dc games) from the rest of the site.

 ### Structure